When awarding undergraduate financial aid, Duke adheres to the following principles:

 Registration and Enrollment

 Recipient of financial aid at Duke are required to enroll in classes each semester, meeting the deadlines and procedures established by the University Registrar’s Office.
 Duke expects students to enroll for and complete a minimum of three course units per term to maintain financial aid eligibility for University scholarship funds.
 Eligibility for some types of federal aid, including Perkins loans, work study, SEOG, and Federal Direct Stafford loans (both subsidized and unsubsidized), requires enrollment for a minimum of two course units.
-The Federal Pell Grant program requires four course units per term for a full grant.
+The Federal Pell Grant program requires three course units per term for a full grant.
 Aid will not be disbursed until a student has been enrolled for sufficient units, and university funding will not be increased to adjust for any shortfall in the aid award due to failure to enroll in a sufficient number of units.
 Students will be required to pay full tuition unless granted an exception by the Registrar’s Office for medical reasons, terminal semester, or other circumstances.
 Any sanctioned exceptions to full-time enrollment will be reflected in the financial aid award notice.
 Students auditing classes are not eligible to receive financial aid funds.

 Changes in Status